pmchrist/ml-agents/docs/Python-API.md

 - `reward` is a float.
 Corresponds to the rewards collected by the agent since the last simulation step.
 - `agent_id` is an int and an unique identifier for the corresponding Agent.
- - `interrupted` is a bool.
-Is true if the Agent was interrupted since the last decision step.
-For example, if the Agent reached the maximum number of steps for the episode.
+- `max_step` is a bool.
+Is true if the Agent reached its maximum number of steps during the last simulation step.

 #### BehaviorSpec